LoginRadius/python-sdk/README.md

 <h6 id="DeleteCustomObjectByRecordID-delete-"> Account Delete Custom Object by ObjectRecordId (DELETE)</h6>
- This API is used to remove the specified Custom Object data using ObjectRecordId of specified account.
+ This API is used to remove the specified Custom Object data using ObjectRecordId of the specified account.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/custom-object/custom-object-delete-by-objectrecordid-and-uid)

  ```